divyanshmehta355/divyanshmehta355/README.md

 - 👀 I’m interested in Full-Stack Development
 - 🌱 I’m currently learning DevOps
 - 💞️ I’m looking to collaborate on Full-Stack Development
-- 📫 How to reach me divyanshmehta2212@gmail.com
+- 📫 How to reach me hi@divyanshmehta.in

 <!---
 divyanshmehta355/divyanshmehta355 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.